Pitometsu/ppx_implicits/README.md

 end
 ```

 They work as follows.
-Pretty normal.
+Pretty normal:

 ```ocaml